eftafmo/dataviz/assets/data/README.md

 ## Adjust map layers

-Import into a geospatial data editing  (e.g. QGIS) as vector layers, and move overseas territories into the frames.
+Import all files into a geospatial data editing  (e.g. QGIS) as vector layers, and move overseas territories into the frames.

- - countries
- - coasts
- - nuts0
- - nuts3
- - frameremote

 Note that certain layers will have territories grouped into single multipart geometries. (countries, nuts0) For those layers the geometry will need to be split into single parts, adjusted and then regrouped and then merge back into the